Skip to main content

 Always available · Train + 25 min walk · ~€3.60 by train

 The guaranteed alternative when no boat is crossing: take the CP Minho line train from Caminha to Valença, the fortified Portuguese border town, then walk across the international bridge into Tui (Spain).
-This detour adds approximately 15–20 km of road/path walking compared to a direct ferry crossing, plus the train journey.
-However, it is always possible, in all seasons, in all weather conditions — the Tui–Valença bridge is pedestrian-accessible 24 hours a day.
+This detour adds approximately 15–20 km of road/path walking compared to a direct ferry crossing, but it is always possible, in all seasons and all weather — the Tui–Valença bridge is pedestrian-accessible 24 hours a day.

-Important route note: Rejoining the Coastal Route after Tui requires navigation.
-Tui is the gateway to the Camino Portugués Interior (Portuguese Interior Way), not the Coastal Route.
-From Tui, you can either follow the Interior Way north (which merges with the Coastal Route at O Porriño or further north), or arrange transport approximately 30 km west back to A Guarda to continue the Coastal Route from there.
-Most pilgrims caught by the ferry closure simply continue on the Interior Way through Tui and accept the route variation — both routes lead to Santiago de Compostela.
+Important route note: Tui is the gateway to the Camino Portugués Interior, not the Coastal Route.
+Most pilgrims caught by the ferry closure simply continue on the Interior Way and accept the route variation — both routes lead to Santiago de Compostela.

 Train Journey: Caminha → Valença